George Lyttelton (teacher): Adult life

 Lyttelton was a member of the Johnson Club and The Literary Society in London, and of the Marylebone Cricket Club.
 Between the wars, he contributed The Timess reports on the Eton and Harrow matches, usually anonymously, but in 1929 on the occasion of the hundredth match his tour d'horizon of the series appeared under his name.
 His reports were later described in The Times as the best prose of their time.

-In 1945 Lyttelton retired from Eton and moved to Grundisburgh, Suffolk, where he died at the age of 79.
+In 1945 Lyttelton retired from Eton and moved to Grundisburgh, Suffolk, where he died on 1 May 1962 at the age of 79.

 Legacy

 Lyttelton co-edited an anthology, An Eton Poetry Book (1925), which was well received, but his life would not have come to the notice of the wider world were it not for his weekly correspondence with a former pupil, Rupert Hart-Davis, which lasted from 1955 until Lyttelton's death in 1962.
 This correspondence, published after Lyttelton's death as The Lyttelton/Hart-Davis Letters, was an immediate literary success and eventually ran to six volumes.
 Reviewers contrasted Hart-Davis's weekly accounts of a busy urban life with Lyttelton's detached, and often humorous, observations from his retirement in Suffolk.
 The Daily Telegraph said of them: "In a hundred years' time, I suspect, the letters will be read with as much pleasure as they are today....
 This is a book one could go on quoting forever."

 In 2002 Lyttelton's commonplace book was edited and published, confirming how broad his literary interests were, ranging from Greek and Latin classics to quirky advertisements and press cuttings – not all of them fit for publication, as his son Humphrey makes clear in the foreword to the commonplace book.